CodeYellowBV/jquery-csrf-token/README.md

 # jquery-csrf-token

-This package adds a `X-CSRF-TOKEN` header to every _non-cross-domain_ AJAX request done via jQuery.
+This package adds a `X-CSRF-TOKEN` header to AJAX requests done via jQuery.
 No config options are added to keep this package as simple as possible to use.

+In the following situations no header is set:

+- Cross Domain requests.
+- Requests with type `GET`, `HEAD`, `OPTIONS`, or `TRACE`.

 Laravel uses this header to check for a CSRF token.
 Django uses `X-CSRFToken`, so this should be changed to `X-CSRF-TOKEN`.